run-x/opta-docs/content/en/miscellaneous/iam.md

 [steps](https://docs.aws.amazon.com/singlesignon/latest/userguide/step1.html).
 You'll want to focus on steps 1, 2, and 3 for now, and for step 2 if you're using gsuite, go ahead and use that as your source by following [this](https://aws.amazon.com/blogs/security/how-to-use-g-suite-as-external-identity-provider-aws-sso/).
 Once that's settled, you can [assign user access](https://docs.aws.amazon.com/singlesignon/latest/userguide/useraccess.html#assignusers) to the different accounts in your organization.
-For opta usage, we recommend to use the SSO Admin access/permission set.
+For Opta usage, we recommend to use the SSO Admin access/permission set.

-_NOTE_ If you want to deploy opta in the root account (which we advise against), feel free to use the New Account section instructions from down below
+_NOTE_ If you want to deploy Opta in the root account (which we advise against), feel free to use the New Account section instructions from down below

 ## New Account

-Outside of SSO, if one were to use opta then you have to create a new IAM for opta which your human teammates could then "[assume](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use.html)".
+Outside of SSO, if one were to use Opta then you have to create a new IAM for Opta which your human teammates could then "[assume](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use.html)".
 This assumption allows IAM users (and other roles too) to get credentials for the assumed role (time limited) and interact with the AWS API on their behalf. _This way many people can get the same permissions and act as the same entity without compromising their own